darkreapyre/RoboStig/README.md

-# RoboStig - Leveraging Amazon SageMaker to build an Autonomous Self-driving Car
+# Leveraging Amazon SageMaker to build an Autonomous Self-driving Car

 ### Table of Contents